-At four sites in the community we serve seniors a hot, nutritious home-cooked meal for breakfast, lunch or dinner to promote their well-being and to provide them an opportunity to socialize and meet friends.
+At five sites in the community we serve seniors a hot, nutritious home-cooked meal for breakfast, lunch or dinner to promote their well-being and to provide them an opportunity to socialize and meet friends.

 This program offers support to caregivers, to alleviate the strain of caring for an elderly parent or partner.

 Daily telephone calls are made to seniors to ensure they are safe in their own home.

 Affordable, accessible and lively, the social and recreational programs help seniors stay active and engaged with others.
 Along with increasing stamina, flexibility and coordination, they provide a sense of well-being and connection with the community.
 We offer a variety of programs including carpet bowling, crafts, bingo, Wii games, yoga, wellness talks, ping pong, euchre, and day trips.

 Click to download: